 These are foods which require temperature control.
 This includes meats that are raw or cooked, cooked vegetables, raw seed sprouts; or cut melons.

 All TCS food must be held at 41 °F or below or at 135 Degrees Fahrenheit or above.
 The area between is often referred to as the “Danger Zone”.
 This is the temperature range that allows certain bacteria to multiply rapidly.

 Food items that are ready-to-eat are items that do not require washing, cooking.

 Gold Medal Award

-Franklin County Public Health (FCPH) announces a recognition and award program for high-performing food service operations and retail food establishments.
-This new Gold Medal Award Program will recognize operations that consistently perform exceptionally well throughout the licensing year.
-Operations that finish the year with no critical or non-critical violations identified during routine inspections will qualify for the Gold Medal Award.
+Franklin County Public Health's (FCPH) Gold Medal Award Program is a recognition and award program for high-performing food service operations and retail food establishments.
+This program recognizes operations that consistently perform exceptionally well throughout the licensing year.
+Operations that finish the year with no critical or non-critical violations identified during routine inspections qualify for the Gold Medal Award.

 Although award winners are selected based on the number of food code violations, operations can be disqualified from eligibility if they fail to meet any of the standards of the FCPH Food Safety Program.
 The following issues can disqualify an operation from winning the award:

 - Failure to pay the license fee by the March 1 deadline

 - A routine inspection requires a special follow-up inspection